 Experience Matters in Trucking Accidents

-If you have been involved in a large commercial trucking accident or one with an Amazon commercial vehicle, contact us for a free, no-obligation review of your case.
+If you have been involved in a large commercial trucking accident, contact us for a free, no-obligation review of your case.

-• The best methods and resources for documenting serious injuries and projected long-term medical costs resulting from a semi accident.
+- The best methods and resources for documenting serious injuries and projected long-term medical costs resulting from a large truck accident.

 When you have questions, our team is here to answer them for you.

-Examples of what can cause large commercial truck accidents include:
+Examples of what can cause large commercial trucking accidents

 Fill out our free case evaluation online.

-Kansas City Semi Accident Law Firm with Track Record Of Success
+Kansas City Trucking Accident Law Firm with Track Record Of Success

 Our investigation of your injury-causing semi accident does not end with the information in a police report.
 Whenever appropriate our legal team enlists experts in relevant areas including accident reconstruction, fatigue analysis, and engineering to uncover factors that will strengthen your case.